victowang/BREADME.md/guides/50_percent_whole_wheat_sourdough.md

 ## Result
 The resulting bread should have a slightly tighter bot more even crumb, the color a bit darker and the texture should be softer.
 If done again I might reduce the hydration slightly as I found the dough a bit loose when shaping.
-Propbly something between 75% and 80% hydration.
+Propbly something between 70% and 75% hydration.